-The bottom of the water column was distinguished by the presence of candidate divisions OD1 and TM7.
-OD1 was more abundant, and its prevalence on this size fraction is consistent with similar findings for size fractionation ofground water (Miyoshi et al., 2005).
+The bottom of the water column was distinguished by the presence of OTUs for candidate divisions OD1 and TM7.
+OD1 was more abundant, and its prevalence on this size fraction is consistent with similar findings for size fractionation of ground water (Miyoshi et al., 2005).
 OD1 is consistently associated with anoxic environments (Harris et al., 2004).
-Genomic analyses identified OD1 in the anoxic zone of Ace Lake (Lauro et al., 2011), and OD1 from Zodletone Spring, Oklahoma was reported to possess oxygen sensitive enzymes related to those from anaerobic bacteria (Elshahed et al., 2005).
-In the marine environmentOD1 has been associated with reduced conditions with high sulfur (Harris et al., 2004; Elshahed et al., 2005).
-The distribution of OD1 in Organic Lake is consistent with an anaerobic metabolism and potential involvement in sulfur chemistry.
+Genomic analyses identified OTUs for OD1 in the anoxic zone of Ace Lake (Lauro et al., 2011), and OD1 from Zodletone Spring, Oklahoma was reported to possess oxygen sensitive enzymes related to those from anaerobic bacteria (Elshahed et al., 2005).
+In the marine environment OD1 has been associated with reduced conditions with high sulfur (Harris et al., 2004; Elshahed et al., 2005).
+The distribution of OD1 in Organic Lake is consistent with an anaerobic metabolism and potential involvement in sulfur chemistry. (*TM7).

-(*TM7).